Ebola outbreak: What travel restrictions have countries imposed?

 - list 3 of 3How did a rare strain of Ebola outrun doctors?

-The United Nations’ health agency raised its risk assessment from high to very high at the national level for DRC last week, but continues to assess the risk as low at the global level.
+The United Nations health agency raised its risk assessment from high to very high at the national level for DRC last week, but continues to assess the risk as low at the global level.

 Nevertheless, several countries have announced travel bans and temporary border measures to contain the spread of the new strain.

 This week, the Congolese Ministry of Transport and Communications suspended all flights to and from Bunia in eastern DRC in an attempt to contain the Ebola outbreak.
-The Bunia health zone is one of 11 Congolese health zones affected by the Ebola outbreak.
+The Bunia health zone is one of 11 DRC health zones affected by the disease.
 Some exceptions, such as humanitarian, medical and emergency flights, may be allowed with special approval from aviation and health authorities.

 Uganda has also introduced restrictions on travel to and from the DRC.
-All direct flights have been suspended while bus and boat border crossings have been halted for four weeks.
+All direct flights have been suspended, while bus and boat border crossings have been halted for four weeks.
 Weekly markets in border districts have been put on hold.
 Freight traffic, essential goods and food supplies, however, are still permitted to cross.

 Beyond the immediate affected region, Canada and the Bahamas said they would temporarily ban residents of the DRC, Uganda and South Sudan from entering.